 Subsequent endorsement (deed of variation) process

-A NT DAMA labour agreement is to be used as a workforce planning tool for your business to address local labour shortages.
+A NT DAMA labour agreement is a workforce planning tool for your business to address local labour shortages.
 Businesses are expected to forecast their workforce needs over a 5-year period in the initial endorsement stage.
-Please note, the number of endorsed workers can only be increased during the 5-year period if there is a strong business case outlining why the increased demand was not foreseen when you made the initial application.

-• business circumstances have changed such as business expansion.
+• significant business changes, such as expansion.

-How to apply for subsequent endorsement (for more occupations, numbers and concessions)
+How to apply for subsequent endorsement

 Your business needs to apply to MigrationNT for subsequent endorsement.
 This can be done by completing an online application through the NT DAMA portal and submitting with the supporting documentation as outlined at step 1 in our step-by-step guide.